Gary MacGregor

 Gary MacGregor (born September 21, 1954 – April 20, 1995) was a Canadian ice hockey forward.

 Early life

 MacGregor was born in Kingston, Ontario.
 During his final season of junior hockey with the Cornwall Royals in 1973–74, MacGregor scored 100 goals.

 Career

-MacGregor was drafted by both the National Hockey League and World Hockey Association in 1974 and chose the WHA.
+MacGregor was drafted by both the National Hockey League (NHL) and World Hockey Association (WHA) in 1974 and chose the WHA.
 He had a superb rookie season in 1974–75 with the Chicago Cougars, averaging nearly one point per game.
-But his productivity dropped sharply for the remainder of his pro career.
-Over his career, he played professionally in the WHA with the Chicago Cougars, Denver Spurs, Ottawa Civics, Cleveland Crusaders, New England Whalers, Indianapolis Racers, and Edmonton Oilers.
+But his productivity dropped sharply for the remainder of his pro career with the Cougars, Denver Spurs, Ottawa Civics, Cleveland Crusaders, New England Whalers, Indianapolis Racers, and Edmonton Oilers.
 MacGregor also played in Europe.

 Personal life

 MacGregor died at his home in Kingston, Ontario, of a heart attack at the age of 40.
 He was inducted posthumously into the Kingston and District Sports Hall of Fame.